2010 NAACP Image Awards

 For fifteen years, Pamela served as Managing Counsel for Toyota in Southern California, specializing in labor and employment law.
 While still practicing law, Pamela began moonlighting as a mystery writer because of her desire to see women and people of color depicted in the legal thrillers she read.
 That required her to rise at 4 a.m. to write before work, after work and any other spare time she could find.
 Dubbed by one reviewer as “John Grisham with a sister’s twist,” Pamela is now a full-time author with eight award-winning mystery novels.

 Her thriller Anybody’s Daughter (2013), a gripping tale of a teen unwittingly drawn into the world of child sex trafficking via a Facebook scam, won the NAACP Image Award for Outstanding Fiction and was a Top Ten pick by In the Margins, the best books for at-risk teens.
-Her latest mystery, Abuse of Discretion (2017), tackles a troubling teen sexting case that gives readers a shocking look inside the juvenile justice system.
+Her legal thriller Abuse of Discretion (2017) tackles a troubling teen sexting case that gives readers a shocking look inside the juvenile justice system. #Anybody’s Daughter (2018) and #Abuse of Discretion (2018) are young adult adaptations of the aforementioned mysteries.
 Pamela’s other novels include Every Reasonable Doubt (2006), In Firm Pursuit (2007), Murder on the Down Low (2008), Buying Time (2009), Attorney-Client Privilege (2012), and Lawful Deception (2015).
-She has also penned an erotic romantic suspense novella, Unlawful Desires (2017), as well as multiple short stories.
+She has also penned two dangerously sexy romantic suspense novellas, Unlawful Desires (2017) and Unlawful Seduction (2017), under the pen name Sassy Sinclair, as well as multiple short stories.

 Pamela is a proud natural hair enthusiast and the author of Kinky Coily: A Natural Hair Resource Guide, a book dedicated to empowering women to discover the true beauty of their kinky coils.